FreeCAD/FreeCAD-macros/README.md

 - Create a PR (pull request) against upstream
 - Achieve global fame once PR is merged

+### Ways to submit a macro for other FreeCAD users

+To include a macro into the macro listing of FreeCAD's Addon Manager you have three mutually-exclusive options:

+- Submit the macro and its auxiliary files to this repo, this is what is described here.
+  Do not include a `package.xml` file, this is for macros or workbenches in repositories other that this one.
+  You must list your auxiliary files in the `__Files__` global at the top of your macro so that the Addon Manager can install them together with your macro.
+- Add your macro to the [FreeCAD wiki](https://wiki.freecad.org/Macros_recipes).
+- Host the macro in your own git repo, with a [`package.xml` file](https://wiki.freecad.org/Package_Metadata).

 ## Guidelines for submitting a macro

 ### Macro description

 Please add a complete description how to use the macro near the top of your macro as normal Python comments.
 Ideally write a Wiki page explaining what your macro does and how to use it by following the instructions on the [Wiki](https://wiki.freecadweb.org/Macro_documentation).
 It's a good habit to write a changelog, especially when bringing API breaking changes, from latest to oldest.

 ### CamelCase macro name

 Please follow the `CamelCase.FCMacro` convention for the macro name (other associated files except the macro icon don't need to follow this convention).
-Please don't start your macro name with `Macro` or `FC` or similar (we already know it's a macro for FreeCAD).
+Please do not start your macro name with `Macro` or `FC` or similar (we already know it's a macro for FreeCAD).
+Use one of the predefined categories (directories) for your macro, or create a new one if needed.

 ### Macro name specifics

 Also, if possible, start the macro name with the type of object it's working on, e.g. use `ViewRotation` instead of `RotateView`, so that all macros related to `View` will be together when sorting alphabetically.
+You can use `__Name__` to set a nice name for your macro, which will be used by the Addon Manager.

 ### Macro metadata

 Please add the following metadata in your macro after the Macro description (mentioned above).

 #### Macro metadata